The Context Switching Problem You're Living With

 That's not a productivity hack.
 It's just how humans work.

-Keep Jira.
+Keep Your Tools.
 Lose the Browser.

 Issues live next to the code

-Jira stays the source of truth
+Your tools stay the source of truth

 How It Works (The Non-Technical Version)